 Winding through the Spanish countryside, with a seashell on a string bouncing on our backpack, we by reflex say a friendly “Buen Camino” to a passing hiker.
 Making a quick stop at a local’s fruit stand, we grab a basket of strawberries for a euro.
 We can feel the history of the footprints we follow and the nature that fully captures the imagination – this is the Camino de Santiago.

 The seashell is the unofficial icon of this hike representing the multiple paths across Europe that all point to the city of Santiago.
-The most famous of these paths is the “Camino Francés” which is a 780km from the southern border of France down and across the northern width of Spain.
+The most famous of these paths is the “Camino Francés”, a 780km trail from the southern border of France down and across the northern width of Spain.
 That entire route takes roughly 30 days of hiking to complete.

 We left our big travel backpacks at a locker storage in Santiago, packed small day bags with an extra outfit and a toothbrush, and took a bus to our starting point in Sarria.

 Our video recap of the Camino:

 Our favorite sections of this hike was in the first two days, hiking through what felt similar to French countryside.
 We passed farm animals, saw ancient stone walls, and crossed cobblestone bridges.